machinomy/machinomy/README.md

 ## Contributing

 **Developers:** Machinomy is for you.
 Feel free to use it, break it, fork it, and make the world better.
 The code is plain old JavaScript, no special skills required.

+If you want to generate html documentation into "documentation" folder:

+    $ npm install -g typedoc
+    $ yarn build
+    $ typedoc --excludeExternals  --out ./documentation --ignoreCompilerErrors index.ts

 **Non-Developers:** You are lovely.
 As a starter, help us spread the word!
 Tell a friend right now.
 If not enough, developers need flesh-world guidance.
 It starts with proper documentation and a pinch of fantasy.
 Really anything, whether it is a short post on a use case of IoT micropayments, addition to the documentation (code comments, yay!),